wp-insider/simple-membership/simple-membership/readme.txt

 - Updated the Russian language file.
 Thanks to @dimabuko for updating the language file.
 - Updated the Portuguese language file.
 Thanks to @Juan for updating the language file.
 - Added a new addon for better custom post type protection.
+- Updated the PayPal IPN validation code so it is compatible with the upcoming PayPal changes.

 = 3.2.2 =
 - New feature to only allow the members of the site to be able to post a comment.